Policy 20: Recruitment

 Eligibility for student positions requires one of the following:

 - UC Berkeley registration from the immediately preceding semester (i.e., fall semester registration is acceptable through spring semester and spring semester registration is acceptable through summer)

 - Acceptance or readmission to UC Berkeley for the upcoming semester

 Departments have been delegated authority to waive recruitment for limited and casual-restricted positions of up to four months' duration.
 Any extension of such a waiver must be approved by the next level above the department head.

 Special circumstances under which other waivers may be approved include the following situations: a candidate who is uniquely qualified in terms of skill, knowledge or ability, with confirmation that there is no other viable candidate; or time or funding constraints.

 A waiver request should include reference to the current labor market, equity issues, specific skills required, and an analysis of the relationship of those skills to the position.
 A job description, the candidate's resume, and other background documents should be attached.
-Submit requests in writing to Jeannine Raymond, PhD, Assistant Vice Chancellor--Human Resources, with a copy to the Campus Affirmative Action Officer, Edith Ng.
+Submit requests in writing to Jeannine Raymond, PhD, Assistant Vice Chancellor--Human Resources, with a copy to the Campus Affirmative Action Officer, Rich Lau.